A Potential Foundation for Emergent Space-Time: Chain-Induced Structure

 \section{Chain-Induced Structure}

 Together, the act of distinguishing an observer chain and the technique of chain projection effectively map a subset of poset elements, and hence intervals, onto chain elements and closed intervals, respectively.
 This reveals information about the connectivity of the poset of events from the perspective of the distinguished chain by specifically indicating the relationship between the chain and the poset elements in the quantified subset.
-As such, the chain projection mapping has the effect of inducing structure in a poset that may lack any inherent characteristic structure or symmetry.
+As \red such, by considering the poset along with the distinguished chain, \black the chain projection mapping has the effect of inducing structure in a poset \red which alone \black may lack any inherent characteristic structure or symmetry.

 In this section, we explore the structure induced by such mappings in the case of multiple quantifying chains where closed intervals along one quantifying chain project to closed intervals along another quantifying chain.
 For arbitrary chains in a general poset, one does not expect there to be a relationship between such projections.
 However, in the special case where a set of multiple quantifying chains mutually agree in their quantification of one another we show that there exists a unique consistent pair-wise and scalar quantification of intervals.
 This sets the stage for an observer-based geometry.